Ever get pulled over by the police? Most of us have at one time or another. What was the reason? Was it one of these?

-Avoid these top-5 things and you will greatly lessen your chances of getting pulled over by the police.
-We already live in a police state, so don’t give the system any more reason to go after you and pull you over…
+Avoid these top 5 things and you will greatly lessen your chances of getting pulled over by the police!
+Who wants to get a ticket, right?

 Yes, there’s a “buffer,” perhaps 5-7 mph, but the decision to cut a speeder some slack is up to the officer’s discretion.
 Not only are you vulnerable on the freeway, but pay attention to speed limit changes while on secondary roads, which sometimes change unexpectedly and often.